apache/qpid/qpid/dotnet/README.txt

 Info
 ====

-There are two seperate .Net clients.

-One implements the AMQP 0-10 protocol and is located in the client-010 directory, this can communicate with the C++ broker.
+There are two separate .NET clients: one that implements AMQP 0.9 and another that implements 0-10.
+0-10 is required to communicate with the Qpid C++ broker.

+This README contains instructions for building the 0-9 client.

 Instructions for building and installing the 0-10 client are located in client-010/README.txt.

-The other, located in the root of the dotnet directory implements the 0-8 protocol, which can communicate with the Java broker.

-Instructions for building and installing the 0-9 client are below.

-NOTE: The rest of this file is 0-8 specific
-      For 0-10 go to client-010/README.txt

 Setup
 =====

-Install:
-  Microsoft Visual Studio 2005 (VS2005) or Mono 2.0
+Essential:

+  .NET 2.0 or later
+  Ant 1.6.5 (Java build tool, http://ant.apache.org)

+Either:
-  NAnt 0.85 - only required for builds outside VS2005 (.net 1.1, .net 2.0, mono 2.0)
+  NAnt 0.85 - only required for builds outside Visual Studio OR
-  Ant 1.6.5
-  Cygwin (or alternatively build via cmd but alter instructions below accordingly)

-Set up PATH to include Nant.exe:
+  Microsoft Visual Studio 2008 (VS2008)

+Ensure that your PATH includes ant, e.g.:

-  $ PATH=/cygdrive/c/WINDOWS/Microsoft.NET/Framework/v2.0.50727:$PATH
+  $ PATH=c:\java\ant\bin:%PATH%

-Set up PATH to include ant:
+If using nant, set up PATH to include Nant.exe, e.g.:

-  $ PATH=$ANT_HOME/bin:$PATH
+  $ set PATH=C:\dotnet\nant\bin;%PATH%

+If using msbuild, it is recommended to use a "Visual Studio Command Prompt"

 Building
 ========

-Generate framing from Qpid.Common/amqp.xml specificiation file:
+Generate framing from /Qpid.Common/amqp.xml specification file by running this script:

-  $ build-framing
+  $ build-framing.bat

 Alternatively, just switch to /Qpid.Common and run "ant" there.

-You can build from Visual Studio 2005 normally.
-Alternatively, you can build debug releases for any supported framework from the command line using Nant:
+You can build from Visual Studio 2008 or from the command-line by running msbuild.

-To build .NET 2.0 executables (to bin/net-2.0):

-  $ build-dotnet20

-To build .NET 1.1 executables (to bin/net-1.1):

-  $ build-dotnet11
+The script build-msbuild.bat provides some standard options to do a full build.

+If you are using nant, the script build-nant.bat contains standard arguments that do a full build.

-To build for Mono on Linux (to bin/mono-2.0):
+To build for Mono on Linux (to bin/mono-2.0) the build-mono shell script is provided.

-  $ build-mono

 Releasing
 =========

-For .NET 1.1

-  $ release net-1.1

-Generates ./bin/net-1.1/release/Qpid.NET-net-1.1-yyyyMMdd.zip
+nant can be used to create a release zip archive.
+A script is provided:

 For .NET 2.0